What Are Excise Taxes?

 Excise taxes are special taxes often included in the final price of certain goods or services.
 For example, excise taxes are generally included in everyday products like gasoline and alcohol.
 They’re also included in services like cell phone plans and even indoor tanning.
 However, no consumer product or service is as heavily taxed as cigarettes and other tobacco products.

 When comparing the excise tax on cigarettes to other consumer goods, the difference is obvious.
-On average, excise taxes on cigarettes make up around 55 percent of the average retail cost.
-In other words, more than half of what you pay for a pack of cigarettes is due to excise taxes.
+On average, excise taxes on cigarettes make up around 53 percent of the average retail cost.
+In other words, more than half of what you pay for a pack of cigarettes is due to taxes and fees.

 The chart below shows how much your taxes in cigarettes and other tobacco products went up as a result of the Federal Government’s actions in 2009: